lilbit26/EditModeMore/README.md

 More features are planned:

 - Anchor settings
-- UI scaling related options for perfect-pixel
+- UI scaling related options for pixel-perfect alignment